dhanraj-parigi/stock_price_prediction-/README.md

-# 📈 Stock Price Prediction using Machine Learning
+# 📈 Stock Price Prediction Web App

-🔍 **Goal:**
+🔮 **Goal:**
-Build a machine learning model to predict stock prices 📉📈 based on historical data.
+Build a machine learning-based web app that predicts future stock prices 📉📈 using historical data and helps users make informed investment decisions 💹.

-This tool helps investors and analysts forecast future trends and make informed decisions. 💹
+Built with **Streamlit** for an interactive and user-friendly experience. 🧑‍💻📊
 ---

 ## 🧠 Project Breakdown